zach-the/school-notes/ecen528midterm.md

 - a hybrid model combines several of the above. a common example is a hybrid shared-distributed memory model

 Single Program Multiple Data
-- all tasks execut their copy of the same program, on different sets of data
+- all tasks execute their copy of the same program, on different sets of data

 Multiple Program Multiple Data
 - several programs or processes do different tasks on different data, or share some data